centreon/centreon-archived/doc/en/configuration_guide/poller/02configuration.rst

 Configuration of the poller
 ===========================

-Once the installation is completed, it is necessary to integrate this remote server into the Centreon configuration.
+Once the installation is completed, it is necessary to integrate this remote poller into the Centreon configuration.

 #.
 Go into the menu: **Configuration > Pollers**
 #.
 Duplicate the central server and edit it
 #.
 Change the following settings, and save:

 *	Change the name of the **Poller Name**.
-*	Enter the IP address of the collector in the **IP Address** field.
+*	Enter the IP address of the poller in the **IP Address** field.
-*	Enable the collector by clicking on **Enabled** in the **Status** field.
+*	Enable the poller by clicking on **Enabled** in the **Status** field.

 .. image:: /images/user/configuration/10advanced_configuration/07addpoller.png
    :align: center